Kalesh-Singh/ParallelMergeSort/README.md

 + The base case being when there is only 1 element.

 ## Multi-threading ##
-+ An intial thread performs the first call to merge sort.
++ An initial thread performs the first call to merge sort.
 + Thereafter, a thread is spanned for each half of the input on which merges sort must be performed.

 ## Compiling the Program ##